MediaComem/comem-archidep/ex/render-database-deployment.md

 docker-postgres
 ```

-If not, check out the correct branch with the `git checkout docker-postgres`
+If not, check out the correct branch with the `git switch docker-postgres`
 command.

 Next, connect to your PostgreSQL database from the command line.
 On the Render